moxious/graph-workload/README.md

-   [--ms milliseconds] how many milliseconds to test for [--workload /path/to/workload.json] probability table spec [--query CYPHER_QUERY] single cypher query to run [--concurrency c] how many concurrent queries to run (default: 10) [--checkpoint cn] how often to print results in milliseconds (default: 5000) [--fail-fast] if specified, the work will stop after encountering one
+   [--ms milliseconds] how many milliseconds to test for [--workload /path/to/workload.json] probability table spec [--query CYPHER_QUERY] single cypher query to run [--schema /path/to/schema.json] schema for generated records (only used with --query)
+   [--batchsize [1000]] number of records from schema to generate per batch [--concurrency c] how many concurrent queries to run (default: 10) [--checkpoint cn] how often to print results in milliseconds (default: 5000) [--fail-fast] if specified, the work will stop after encountering one